jojozhuang/jojozhuang.github.io/_posts/2016-03-23-remote-debugging-jsp-application.md

 ![debugperspective](/public/pics/2016-03-23/debugperspective.png)
 Click the `Step Over` button(F6) in the tool bar to step the execution to the next line.
 Meanwhile, you see the value of variable `query` is 'UPDATE Product SET ProductName = ?, Price = 0 `WHERE ProductName = ?`'.
 However, the correct query should be 'UPDATE Product SET ProductName = ?, Price = 0 `WHERE ProductId = ?`'.
 We find the root cause.
 ![stepover](/public/pics/2016-03-23/stepover.png)
 Stop debugging, try to fix the bug by replacing `ProductName` with `ProductId` in the 'Where' clause.
+Compile the project and deploy the new classes into `/webapps/jspdeployed/`.
 Restart tomcat, then try to update the third product again.
 Refresh the product list page.
 You will see the product name and price have been updated properly.
 ![afterfix](/public/pics/2016-03-23/afterfix.png)

 ## 5. Source Files